|This is an unofficial version.

 (i) one is the Chief Justice of Manitoba or, where he or she is unable to serve on the council for any reason, the Chief Justice of the Court of King's Bench,

 (ii) one is the Clerk of the Executive Council, and

 (iii) one is the President of The University of Manitoba, Brandon University or The University of Winnipeg, each serving for a term of two years on a rotating basis in the order that they are listed, and

-(iv) one is the President of the Université de Saint-Boniface, University College of the North, the corporation established by The Mennonite College Federation Act or Red River College, each serving for a term of two years on a rotating basis in the order that they are listed; and
+(iv) one is the President of the Université de Saint-Boniface, University College of the North, the corporation continued by The Canadian Mennonite University Act or Red River College Polytechnic, each serving for a term of two years on a rotating basis in the order that they are listed; and

 (b) not more than six members appointed by the Lieutenant Governor in Council, each for a term of three years.